Eyevinn/hls-pull-push/README.md

 The service uses the debugging utility `debug`.
 To see relavant logs from the service, run with env `DEBUG` set to `hls-*`.

 ## Input HLS: Supported Types and Expected Behaviours
 HLS streams using fMP4 and encryption are not supported in this service currently.
+As well as multitrack (demuxed) streams.
 With that in mind, the service can take in HLS streams that are of the playlist types LIVE, EVENT or VOD.

 When the HLS stream is a LIVE type, then the default `windowSize` will be set to 120 seconds, unless `windowSize` is present in the POST JSON.